mowoe/bachelorthesis/README.md

 :-------------------------:|:-------------------------:
 ![](images/output_0.png)  |  ![](images/output_49.png)

-As you can see, this is till in the very early stages, but it is already clearly visible that the pipeline is able to modify the UI in some meaningful way.
+As you can see, this is still in the very early stages, but it is already clearly visible that the pipeline is able to modify the UI in some meaningful way.